 We are working with the community to protect and care for the health of our patients, community and hospital staff.
-As the COVID-19 outbreak grows, teams throughout UW Health hospitals, clinics, and research labs are actively monitoring and quickly responding to the evolving situation.
+As the COVID-19 outbreak continues, teams throughout UW Health hospitals, clinics and research labs are actively monitoring and quickly responding to the evolving situation.

-If you would like to support our efforts please consider a donation to the UW Health COVID-19 Response Fund at supportuw.org/giveto/uwhealthcovid19.
+If you would like to support our efforts please consider a donation to the UW Health COVID-19 Response Fund.

 Your donation will be used to address the urgent needs of patients and caregivers impacted by COVID-19, and to support emerging areas of greatest need, such as:

-- Provide support to patients experiencing financial hardship through this time
+- Provide support to patients and staff experiencing financial hardship during this pandemic

 Personal Protective Equipment (PPE)

 We can ONLY ACCEPT new or unused equipment from the most-needed items list.
-Please do not drop off used, opened or expired items.
+We cannot accept used, opened or expired items.